Roles and Responsibilities of the Office of Sponsored Projects

 Gifts to the University from private sources, including individuals, corporations, foundations and other organizations, involve philanthropic intent and are the responsibility of University Development.
 These gifts are synonymous with donations.

-If a faculty member pursues sources of funding that do not clearly fit one of the above categories, it is his/her responsibility to contact the Development Office or the Academic Associate Provost's office with a brief description of the proposed activity and name of potential funding source.
-The Vice President for University Relations and the Academic Associate Provost will together make the final determination whether such projects are the purview of the Development Office or the Office of Sponsored Projects.
+If a faculty member pursues sources of funding that do not clearly fit one of the above categories, it is his/her responsibility to contact the Development Office or the Provost's Office with a brief description of the proposed activity and name of potential funding source.
+The Vice President for University Relations and the Provost will together make the final determination whether such projects are the purview of the Development Office or the Office of Sponsored Projects.

 A. OSP will establish procedures and controls necessary to ensure University compliance with award requirements, laws, and regulations pertaining to sponsored projects.
 In carrying out this role, the OSP will follow the established administrative guidelines in order to eliminate duplication of functions.